mattyd2/ds1003finalproject/cleaning_data/README.md

 ### Second pass cleaning and merging

-After executing `main.py`, next execute `merge_judge.py`.
+After executing `main.py`, the **second** cleaning and feature generation script is `merge_judge.py`.
 This script is currently bloated- it was intended to simply merge in the clean judge bios, but following this merge a number of issues were identified with the resulting data set (which was indended to be consumed by sklearn model.fit methods).
 Thus, this script would benefit from refactoring (TODO).

-As written, this script:
+As written, this script currently:

 1. Drops asylum application records with notice to appear before the year 2000.
 2. Merges the post-1999 asylum application data with the judge bios.
 3. Converts judge bio time features to years passed.